AmilaCG/QR-Reader-Android/README.md

 * [Create a Firebase project in the Firebase console, if you don't already have one](https://firebase.google.com/docs/android/setup) (Using Firebase only for Analytics)
 * Add a new Android app into your Firebase project with package name **com.auroid.qrscanner**
-* Download the config file (google-services.json) from the new added app and move it into the module folder (i.e. [app/](./QRScanner/app/))
+* Download the config file (google-services.json) from the newly added app and move it into the module folder (i.e. [app/](./QRScanner/app/))
 * Build and run

 ## Implementation using Mobile Vision Barcode API (Depricated)

 Implementation using the [older Google Mobile Vision Barcode API](https://developers.google.com/vision) can be found on **OldMobileVisionAPI** branch.
 Since Google will wind down Mobile Vision Barcode API, migrated to Google ML Kit.
-Both API's are almost same.
+Both API's are almost the same.